 Fifteen to twenty hours per week commitment is required for approximately 31 weeks during the academic year from September through May.
-Working two to three evenings is required, as is attendance at a two hour group supervision/training seminar meeting, time TBA in the Fall.
-Coursework in psychotherapy is strongly preferred.
-A background in counseling/psychotherapy is also helpful in place of this sequence or in addition to it.
-Each student, however, will be considered for placement based on individual training needs/aspirations and experience.
+Working two evenings is requested.
+Attendance at a two hour group supervision/training seminar is required on Fridays from 10 am to 12 pm.

-Monday through Thursday 8 am to 9 pm; Friday 8 am to 5 pm.
+Monday through Thursday 8:00am to 9:00pm; Friday 8:00am to 5:00pm.

 1) Cover Letter